Phonon-mediated superconductivity in doped monolayer materials: Acknowledgements

 \section{Acknowledgements}

-We thank H. G. Hugdal, E. Erlandsen, V. Saroka, and B. Hellsing for valuable discussions.
-The Delaunay triangulation procedure was performed using the C++ library delaunator-cpp \cite{Bilonenko2018} by V. Bilonenko, copyrighted with an MIT licence (2018).
+We thank H. G. Hugdal, E. Erlandsen, V. Saroka, B. Hellsing, and T. Frederiksen for valuable discussions.
+The Delaunay triangulation procedure was performed using the C++ library delaunator-cpp \cite{Bilonenko2018} by V. Bilonenko, copyrighted with an MIT license (2018).
 We acknowledge financial support from the Research Council of Norway Grant No. 262633 ``Center of Excellence on Quantum Spintronics''.
 A.S. and J.W.W. also acknowledge financial support from the Research Council of Norway Grant No. 250985, ``Fundamentals of Low-dissipative Topological Matter''.